iainbeeston/faraday_api_cache/README.md

 FaradayAPICache.store = Moneta.new(:Memcached)
 ~~~

-## Why use Faraday API Cache
+## Why use Faraday API Cache?

-There are already good middleware for caching in Faraday.
-For example, [faraday-http-cache](https://github.com/plataformatec/faraday-http-cache) and the caching middleware in [faraday_middleware](https://github.com/lostisland/faraday_middleware).
-The former takes cache settings from the response headers, but it's not suitable if you don't trust the server or want shorter or longer cache times than the headers recommend.
-The latter really is equivelent to Faraday API Cache, but this gem might make more sense if you're already using API Cache or are more familiar with API Cache.
+There are already good middleware for caching in Faraday:

+* [faraday-http-cache](https://github.com/plataformatec/faraday-http-cache) takes cache settings from the expiry and modified response headers, whereas Faraday API Cache lets the developer set the cache expiry.
+* The caching middleware in [faraday_middleware](https://github.com/lostisland/faraday_middleware) is equivelent to Faraday API Cache, but if you're already using API Cache then it might make more sense to use Faraday API Cache.

 ## Credits